commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 * *[sound controller TBD]*
 * Connectivity:
 	* PS/2 keyboard and mouse
-	* 2 NES/SNES controllers
+	* 4 NES/SNES controllers
 	* SD card
 	* Commodore Serial Bus ("IEC")
 	* several free GPIOs ("user port")

-As a modern sibling of the line of Commodore home computers, the Commander X16 is resaonably compatible with computers of that line.
+As a modern sibling of the line of Commodore home computers, the Commander X16 is reasonably compatible with computers of that line.

 * Pure BASIC programs are fully backwards compatible with the VIC-20 and the C64.
 * POKEs for video and audio are not compatible with any Commodore computer.
 (There are no VIC or SID controllers, for example.)